Page created on June 3, 2021. Last updated on April 2, 2022 at 15:02

 Definition and epidemiology

 Neuromyelitis optica (NMO), more properly called neuromyelitis optica spectrum disorder (NMOSD) is an inflammatory demyelinating disease of the central nervous system characterised mainly by optic neuritis and acute longitudinally extensive (> 3 vertebral segments) transverse myelitis.
 It’s associated with anti-aquaporin 4 antibodies (anti-AQP4 antibodies).

-It mostly occurs in 40 – 60 year olds.
+It mostly occurs in 40 – 60 year olds, and mostly in women.
 The clinical features may be similar to MS so it’s important to distinguish them.
 However, the prognosis of NMO is much worse, as the mortality rate is high and many become severely disabled.

 The symptoms of optic neuritis may be unilateral or bilateral and can be impaired vision with or without retrobulbar pain.
 The symptoms of transverse myelitis are bilateral and may be symmetric paraplaegia, sensory loss, and bladder dysfunction.